Joao-Ex-Machina/jbcr.pt/content/setup.md

 It just **Just Works**™!

-I've bought a X201 MoBo to upgrade it, and soon the wifi and BIOS will be upgraded too, to increase this delightful machine's lifespan.
+I've bought an X201 MoBo to upgrade it, and soon the wifi and BIOS will be upgraded too, to increase this delightful machine's lifespan.

-**Update:** As of January 2026 the X200 (fka Aglarond) as been re-baptized as Khazad-Dûm, after the apparent death of its predecessor.
-It is now my daily driver.
+**Update:** As of January 2026 the X200 (fka Aglarond) has been re-baptized as Khazad-Dûm, after the apparent death of its predecessor.

 ### "Server" aka Thinkpad T410 aka Erebor

-This website (and soon other self-hosted services) are running from a T410 found in a garden bench as its mentioned in [this post](/blog/selfhost-parti).
-I have fixed it, clean it and it now drives Ubuntu.
+This website (and soon other self-hosted services) are running from a T410 found in a garden bench as it's mentioned in [this post](/blog/selfhost-parti).
+I have fixed it, cleaned it and it now drives Ubuntu.

-# My Everyday Carry (EDC)

-Normally I carry my EDC in a light brown leather satchel given to me by my parents and in my many pockets.

-Normally, in my day to day I also carry:

-- My black leather wallet
-    - My ID cards, debit card and some money
-- A HONOR 90 Lite cellphone
-- My **Hunter Lockblade Swiss Army knife** from the '90s
-- My **smoking pipe** and a tin of tobacco or a cigarrete pack
-- My House and HackerSchool keys, in a Ubuntu keychain
-- A **book** for reading during breaks
-    - As of now: _A hora de Sertório_ by João Aguiar

-# Laboratories
-(coming soon)

-### At INESC

-### At Home

-### HackerSchool / OpenLab